rabbitstack/fibratus/README.md

 set kernel event filters or run the lightweight Python modules called **filaments**.
 You can use filaments to extend Fibratus with your own arsenal of tools.

 ## Installation
-[Download](https://github.com/rabbitstack/fibratus/releases) the latest installer and in a blink of an eye you are ready to go.
+Download the latest version [here](https://github.com/rabbitstack/fibratus/releases).

 ## Building